-This information is used by the HHSC PFD to obtain information and documentation needed to address issues found in the cost report review.
-We regularly contact preparers and providers.
+The HHSC PFD uses this information to obtain the documentation needed to address issues in the cost report review.
+We contact preparers and providers on a regular basis.

-To receive notices for report deadlines, notices of reports not received by the deadline including vendor hold warnings and notices, notification to providers of adjustments made to their report since certification and recoupments, please ensure your email address is correct in the "Edit My Info" link found when first logging into STAIRS on the Dashboard.
+In order to receive notices for report deadlines, notices of reports not received by the deadline, including vendor hold warnings and notices, notification to providers of adjustments made to their report since certification and recoupments.
+Please ensure your email address is correct in the Edit My Info link found when first logging into STAIRS on the Dashboard.

-To ensure timely notifications, the preparer and certifier must review, update or enter information, and verifies the current information for the applicable contacts, as defined below.
+The preparer and certifier must review, update/enter, and verify the current information for the applicable contacts, as defined below, to ensure timely notifications.